supnate/icropper/README.md

 iCropper
 ========

-iCropper is an image cropper implemented by pure javascript without any library dependency.
+iCropper is an image cropper written in pure javascript without any library dependency.
 It aims to be simple, fast and easy to use.

 DEMO: http://supnate.github.io/icropper/demo.html